 This group of vitamins is necessary for regulating the emotional system and alleviating anxiety levels.
-The magnesium is an essential mineral to calm the nerve and muscles system, ease anxiety, regulating the blood sugar levels, and strengthening the immune system.
+Magnesium is an essential mineral to calm the nerve and muscles system, ease anxiety, regulating blood sugar levels, and strengthening the immune system.

 Fruits – Not surprisingly, fruits are also effective when it comes to decreasing anxiety and stress.
 Blueberries are an excellent choice since they are packed with vitamin C and antioxidants that boost the immune system.
 Papaya is also a great source of vitamin C, vitamin A and Folic Acid.
 According to research, folic acid helps to strengthen the nerve cells in the brain, so they can cope better with stress hormones that ring the anxiety bell.

 Proteins – It is recommended to eat less meat and dairy products.
 Why? because dairy products are pretty much useless for adults.
 I’ve never seen in nature a mammal drinking another mammals’ dairy.

 Dairy is highly inflammatory and if you’re dealing with anxiety, dairy is the last thing you need.
 Unfortunately, dairy supplements are full of unhealthy stuff.
 The best bet would be to look for a reliable oat milk brand without added sugar.

 More and more studies prove, such as The China Study, that foods like beans, chickpeas, and lentils provide us with all the protein we need.